ctm/mb2-doc/README.md

 or at least root the person on you're observing.
 For now, the url sharing is proof-of-concept.

-Currently if you try to test the shareable url on you own browser, it will fail.
-This is [a bug](https://github.com/ctm/mb2-doc/issues/102), and a fairly high priority one at that.
+Currently [shareable urls have problems](https://github.com/ctm/mb2-doc/issues/102), and that's a fairly high priority bug.

 ### Usernames